chringel21/chringel.dev/content/blog/2022/chringel-hugo-theme/index.md

 The landing page includes a "featured post" widget, which displays the latest blog post more prominently with a big image card.

-{% image "./images/featured-post.png", "Featured post" %}
+{% imagenjk "./images/featured-post.png", "Featured post" %}

 #### Social icons